zeroluck/docs/sources/admin-guide/installation/ubuntu.md

 <code> ./setup.py -n -f setup.properties.last </code>

-### Gluu Server .deb uninstallation
+### Gluu Server uninstallation

 Exit from chroot environment to main linux.

 Stop the chroot environment, which will unmount all chroot directories and after delete rpm.
 Please look at following commands.

-<code> /etc/init.d/gluu-server stop </code>
+<code> # /etc/init.d/gluu-server stop </code>

-<code> apt-get remove gluu-server </code>
+<code> # apt-get remove gluu-server </code>

-<code> rm -rf /home/gluu-server </code>
+<code> # rm -rf /home/gluu-server </code>

+On installation, any modified files are saved in `/home/gluu-server.save` If you want to blow away all remnants of the install, `rm -rf /home/gluu-server.save'

 In some circumstances, the installation can be broken.
 In that case please try following to force uninstall the package.

-<code> dpkg --purge --force-all gluu-server </code>
+<code> # dpkg --purge --force-all gluu-server </code>